 To put gas logs in an existing fireplace, you’ll need a gas line installed.
 If there is no gas line running to your fireplace, a qualified gas contractor should install one.
 Call our Natural Gas Advantage Line at

-choose option 5.
+and choose option 5.

-Home chefs agree with the pros: Natural gas ranges cook best.
-Patterned after professional models, today’s gas ranges offer even cooking, high-output burners, and super-low simmer temperatures.
+Home chefs agree with the pros: natural gas ranges cook best.
+Patterned after professional models, today’s gas ranges offer even cooking, high-output burners and super-low simmer temperatures.
 Other cook-friendly features include self-cleaning ovens and vented grills.
-Another plus: Even if the power goes out, you can still cook for your family.
+Another plus: even if the power goes out, you can still cook for your family.

 Natural Gas Dryers

 A natural gas dryer can dry two loads of towels in the same time as one load in an electric dryer.
 And superior moisture and temperature controls mean that natural gas dryers are gentle on your clothes.